 Wood Lovers Paralysis Symptoms

-As we have mentioned, WLP is not well studied, and we still have a lot to learn.
+As we have mentioned, WLP is not well studied, and we still have much to learn.
 However, numerous anecdotal reports on forums such as Shroomery and Reddit describe its effects.

 Muscle weakness and a lack of motor control are the most common symptoms.
 People who have experienced WLP often say that their legs gave way or they lost the ability to use their hands.